 I’m a non-elite status member and requested an upgrade on a Y/B fare prior to this new policy taking effect.
 Will you honor my request?

-No, when the new policy takes effect, non-elite status members will no longer be eligible to upgrade unless they are the companion of an elite status member.
+No. Non-elite status members are no longer eligible to upgrade unless they are the companion of an elite status member.
 Upgrade requests that are not in line with the new policy will not be processed.

 Why can a member upgrade using the complimentary and 500-mile upgrade product on flights to Hawaii on American, but not on US Airways?